vinaya-class/vinaya-class.github.io/src/17-dwellings.md

 with requests about building materials for their own huts, and the people begin to avoid them.

 Dwellings are *garubhaṇḍa* articles.
-They may belong to either the community or to an individual bhikkhu.
+In general, they may belong to either the community or to an individual bhikkhu.
 When given to the community, the ownership of the dwelling may *not* be transferred to a bhikkhu.